awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

    + **Import name servers from a Route 53 hosted zone that has the same name as the domain** – When you select this option, the console displays a list of the hosted zones that have the same name as the domain\.
 Choose the hosted zone that you want to use for routing traffic for the domain\.

-   + **Specify new name servers to replace the current registrar's name servers \(not recommended\)** – If you're using a DNS service other than Route 53 for this domain, type the names of the name servers that you got in [Step 4: Get the Names of Your Name Servers](#domain-transfer-to-route-53-get-name-servers)\.
+   + **Specify new name servers to replace the current registrar's name servers \(not recommended\)** – If you're using a DNS service other than Route 53 for this domain, enter the names of the name servers that you got in [Step 4: Get the Names of Your Name Servers](#domain-transfer-to-route-53-get-name-servers)\.
 **Important**
 We don't recommend choosing this option because transferring DNS service from one DNS service provider to another can take up to two days\.
 The current registrar might stop providing DNS service as soon as you request a transfer to another registrar\.
 If the current registrar disables DNS service, your domain will become unavailable on the internet until the change to another DNS service provider takes effect\.
 **Name servers**
-If you chose the option **Specify new name servers to replace the current registrar's name servers**, type the names of the name servers that you got from the DNS service for the domain in [Step 4: Get the Names of Your Name Servers](#domain-transfer-to-route-53-get-name-servers)\.
+If you chose the option **Specify new name servers to replace the current registrar's name servers**, enter the names of the name servers that you got from the DNS service for the domain in [Step 4: Get the Names of Your Name Servers](#domain-transfer-to-route-53-get-name-servers)\.
 By default, the **Name server** fields display the names of the current name servers for the domain\.
 **Glue records**
 If the name of a name server is a subdomain of the domain that you're transferring \(such as ns1\.example\.com in the domain example\.com\), enter one or more IP addresses for each name server\.
 You can enter addresses in IPv4 or IPv6 format\.
-If a name server has multiple IP addresses, type each address on a separate line\.
+If a name server has multiple IP addresses, enter each address on a separate line\.

 1. On the **Contact Details for Your** *n* **Domains** page, enter contact information for the domain registrant, administrator, and technical contact\.
 The values that you enter here are applied to all the domains that you're transferring\.
 **Important**